retirement savings | October 11, 2024

 Thought Leadership Director

-A friend recently recounted to me that as a teenager she cashed the checks from her first job, and kept half of the earnings while giving the other half to her mother for her “savings account,” which was the bottom of a dresser drawer.
-I tried not to show my disappointment, as she could have greatly benefited from the power of compound growth by investing that money into a Roth IRA.
+A friend recently recounted to me that as a teenager she cashed the checks from her first job and kept half of the earnings while giving the other half to her mother for her “savings account,” which was the bottom of a dresser drawer.
+I tried not to show my disappointment, as she could have greatly benefited from the power of compound growth by investing that money into a Roth individual retirement account (IRA).

 When it comes to saving for retirement, there’s a common saying: The earlier you start, the better—and the earliest your children can start is with a custodial IRA.

-A custodial Roth individual retirement account (IRA) can be a great way to instill the value of investing for a child with earned income.
-This income could be from a job that provides a Form W-2 or a side gig, such as dog walking or babysitting.* The custodial Roth IRA differs from a Traditional IRA in that it is managed by a parent or another adult, such as a grandparent or uncle, on behalf of the child.
-The contribution limit for a Roth IRA in 2023 is the lesser of $6,500 or your child’s total compensation for the year.
+A custodial Roth IRA can be a great way to instill the value of investing for a child with earned income.
+This income could be from a job that provides a Form W-2 or a side gig, such as dog walking or babysitting.* The custodial Roth IRA is managed by a parent or legal guardian on behalf of the child.
+The contribution limit for a Roth IRA in 2024 is the lesser of $7,000 or your child’s total compensation for the year.
 Once your child has earned income, it doesn’t matter who contributes to the IRA.
-You may be able to entice your child to open an account by offering matching contributions from you or a grandparent or by funding the account up to the allowable amount.
+You may be able to entice your child to open an account by offering to make matching contributions from you or by funding the account up to the allowable amount.
 That way they will still have money left from their paycheck to spend however they choose.

 Through the use of a custodial Roth IRA, modest contributions starting at age 15 through retirement could help build a substantial nest egg.
 For example, a 15-year-old contributing $3,000 every year to retirement has the potential to accumulate about $1,220,000 by age 65.